ragsgit/Getting-and-Cleaning-Data-Project/CodeBook.md

 Source data loading, and transformations were done by the R Program in `run_analysis.R` file in this repo.
 The following are the transformations applied to the source data:

-1. The training and test sets were merged to create one data set.
+1. Joined data from the Training and Test data.
-1. The measurements on the mean and standard deviation (i.e. signals containing the strings `mean` and `std`) were extracted for each measurement, and the others were discarded.
+1. Discarded all but the measurements on the mean and standard deviation (`mean` and `std`).
-1. The activity identifiers (originally coded as integers between 1 and 6) were replaced with descriptive activity names (see [Identifiers](#identifiers) section).
+1. The activity identifiers were labelled with descriptive activity names (see [Identifiers](#identifiers) section).
+They were originally coded as as integers between 1 and 6.
 1. The variable names were replaced with descriptive variable names (e.g. `tBodyAcc-mean()-X` was expanded to `TimeDomainBodyAccelerometerMeanX`), using the following set of rules:
 	- Special characters (i.e. `(`, `)`, and `-`) were removed
 	- The initial `f` and `t` were expanded to `FrequencyDomain` and `TimeDomain` respectively.
 	- `Acc`, `Gyro`, `Mag`, `Freq`, `mean`, and `std` were replaced with `Accelerometer`, `Gyroscope`, `Magnitude`, `Frequency`, `Mean`, and `StandardDeviation` respectively.
-	- Replaced (supposedly incorrect as per source's `features_info.txt` file) `BodyBody` with `Body`.
+	- Replaced `BodyBody` with `Body`.
-1. From the data set in step 4, the final data set was created with the average of each variable for each activity and each subject.
+1. From the data set in step 4, created the final data set with the average of each variable for each activity and each subject.
+This final set was written to tidy_data.txt file.

 Please review the `README.md` file in this repo for additional info.